dougmoscrop/tf-output/README.md

 ### Path Template

-`-p` or `-path` specifies a *path template*. tf-output looks for modules according to a path template, which by default is `terraform/{module}` - so `tf-output -m api database` would look for a module in two directories:
+`-p` or `-path` specifies a *path template*. tf-output looks for modules according to a path template, which by default is `terraform/{dir}` - so `tf-output api database` would look for a module in two directories:

 - terraform/database
 - terraform/api